tanmaymunjal/rustic/README.md

-# Rustic: A Lightweight Multi-threaded HTTP Micro Framework in Rust
+# Rustic: A Lightweight Multi-threaded HTTP Micro Framework

 Rustic is a minimalist HTTP micro framework built from the ground up in Rust.
 It implements a multi-threaded http web server from the socket level, providing a simple, Flask-like interface for adding endpoints with minimal boilerplate.